mthie/fb-remove-sponsored-post/README.md

-# Remove Sponsored Posts from you Facebook Feed
+# Remove Sponsored Posts from your Facebook Feed

 This Userscript removes the Sponsored Posts by finding the word `Sponsored` by removing invisible text and remove the complete HTML block from the DOM.